Democrito/repositorios/experiments/OLED/OLED_scroll/readme.md

 This is an example of vertical scrolling.
-It was not officially released because it is glitch (although it is functional).
-The ideal is to send it a string of characters that ends with LF (ASCII 10).
+It was not officially released because it needs to receive character strings ending in LF (ASCII 10).
+Otherwise you will commit glitches on the screen.
+It can be functional as a visual terminal, but as long as it ends up receiving an LF at the end of the string.